-Allocating shares as an incentive at your startup?
-We share our tips.
+Allocating shares as an incentive at your startup

-If you have decided to allocate shares in your startup, here our our tips.
+If you have decided to allocate shares in your startup, here are some tips.

 How should you allocate shares in a company with more than 1 director?